 Assisted Canine Eruption

-- Orthodontic intervention – once we realize that patients’ canines have not erupted and seem incapable of doing so spontaneously, an orthodontist will likely be needed to place bracket and wire braces on either the surrounding teeth or the full smile.
+- Orthodontic intervention – Once we realize that a patients’ canines have not erupted and seem incapable of doing so spontaneously, an orthodontist will likely be needed to place bracket and wire braces on either the surrounding teeth or the full smile.

-- Oral surgery – when the braces are in position, the patient visits our team where a space is made for the canine to erupt.
+- Oral surgery – When the braces are in position, the patient visits our team so a space can be made for the canine to erupt.
 We’ll make a small incision in the gums, access the impacted tooth, and attach an orthodontic bracket and chain to the canine.
 Used in conjunction with the pre-placed orthodontia, the tooth is guided down into the natural smile line.

-- Continued orthodontic care – once the tooth is guided into position, the orthodontist will continue to monitor the patient's treatment to ensure the tooth remains properly in line.
-If all seems to be healing well, they should not need to return to our office, and continued care is given by the orthodontist.
+- Continued orthodontic care – Once the tooth is guided into position, the orthodontist will continue to monitor the patient’s treatment to ensure the tooth remains properly in line.
+If all seems to be healing well, the person should not have to return to our office, and continued care is handled by the orthodontist.